jhpyle/docassemble/_docs/fields.md

 ### <a name="fields checkboxes"></a>Multiple-choice fields

 `datatype: checkboxes` will show the [`choices`](#choices) list as checkboxes.
-The variable will be a dictionary with items set to true or false depending on whether the option was checked.
+The variable will be a [dictionary] with items set to `True` or `False` depending on whether the option was checked.
 No validation is done to see if the user selected at least one, regardless of the value of `required`.

 {% include side-by-side.html demo="fields-checkboxes" %}

+To set default values in a checkbox list, you have a few options.

+If you want to select just one option:

+{% include side-by-side.html demo="fields-checkboxes-default-0" %}

+If you want to select multiple options:

+{% include side-by-side.html demo="fields-checkboxes-default-1" %}

+You can also indicate your defaults in the form of a [YAML] dictionary:

+{% include side-by-side.html demo="fields-checkboxes-default-2" %}

+You can also use [Python] code to generate these results:

+{% include side-by-side.html demo="fields-checkboxes-default-3" %}

+The code can also return a [dictionary]:

+{% include side-by-side.html demo="fields-checkboxes-default-4" %}

+If you generate the checkbox options with `code`, you can include defaults directly within your code when you use a [list] of [dictionaries]<span></span>:

+{% include side-by-side.html demo="fields-checkboxes-default-5" %}

+This also works if you use a [list] of [list]s:

+{% include side-by-side.html demo="fields-checkboxes-default-6" %}

-<a name="radio"></a>`datatype: radio` shows a [`choices`](#choices) list as a list of
+<a name="radio"></a>`datatype: radio` shows a [`choices`](#choices)
-radio buttons instead of as a dropdown [select] tag (which is the default).
+list as a list of radio buttons instead of as a dropdown [select] tag (which is the default).
 The variable will be set to the value of the choice.

 {% include side-by-side.html demo="radio-list" %}